7 Best Nerf Sniper Rifles (2025 Guide)

 • Bolt-action priming mechanism

-• Single-fire only
+• Single-fire operation

 2. Performance